candostyavuz/candost_DamnVulnerableDefi/README.md

 An attacker contract which first takes the flashloan and then triggers the `deposit()` function is enough to get most of the `accTokens` .

 **Takeaway:** If a pool is doing operations based on stakes of users, then `timestamp` of each deposit operation should be recorded for the staked tokens.
 Otherwise, protocol would not be fair since attackers can exploit the rewards with flashloans.

+# 6- Selfie:
+**Issue:** This contract has a very obvious attack pattern for a level-6 challenge.
+Of course, the biggest vulnerability is having the `drainAllFunds` function in the pool :) .
+But the main vulnerability is that the governance contract doesn't check the balance deposited into contract for an account to have voting power for a proposal.
+Instead, it checks the snapshot of the funds which can be easily done by first obtaining the tokens via `flashLoan` and triggering `snapshot` afterwards.

+**My Exploit Pattern:**
+1. Trigger flash loan, get all the balance from pool and in the fallback function:
+    - Activate `snapshot``
+    - Repay the loan
+2. Put new proposal into queue with call data of `drainAllFunds(address)` and address of the attacker contract
+3. Retrive and store `actionId` as a future reference for execution
+4. Wait for two days at least
+5. Trigger execute with stored ID.
+6. Withdraw stolen funds to attacker's wallet

+**Takeaway:** Putting `ACTION_DELAY_IN_SECONDS` is a good idea to prevent actions paid with flashloans but using snapshot information for determining the voting power kills the whole idea.
+Instead, forcing users to stake funds (at least some period of time) or checking active balance might have prevented the issue.